quarkusio/quarkus-quickstarts/hibernate-orm-resteasy/README.md

 While the code is surprisingly simple, under the hood this is using:
  - RESTEasy to expose the REST endpoints
- - Hibernate ORM to perform the CRUD operations on the Database
+ - Hibernate ORM to perform the CRUD operations on the database
- - A PostgreSQL database; see below to run one via docker
+ - A PostgreSQL database; see below to run one via Docker
  - ArC, the CDI inspired dependency injection tool with zero overhead
  - The high performance Agroal connection pool
  - Infinispan based caching